residency program

 benefits

-In exchange for 8 hrs/wk of studio tech work and 1 class per session, the resident artist will recieve the following benefits…
+In exchange for 8 hrs/wk of studio tech work and 1 class per session, the resident artist will receive the following benefits…

 to apply